dappsinc/carmen-cordapp/README.md

 # Carmen CRM CorDapp

 Carmen is a Customer Relationship Management (CRM) network for inter-firm process automation.
+Carmen is an open source CorDapp, built on Corda.

 ```